stackrox/rhacs-observability-resources/README.md

 ## Contributing

+### Dashboards

+To make changes to the rhacs dashboards:

+* Update the dashboard .json in `resources/grafana/sources`.
+* Run `make generate` to generate the corresponding resources for the Grafana operator.

+To make changes to Kubernetes mixin resources:
+* Update `resources/mixins/kubernetes/mixin.libsonnet`.
+* Run `make generate` to generate the corresponding mixin resources.

+### Pre-commit hook

 This repository makes use of [pre-commit](https://pre-commit.com/) framework.
 Refer to the [installation instructions](https://pre-commit.com/#installation) for further information.
 To enable pre-commits, run the following in the root of the repository:
 ```bash